 Now, we don't think about the fact that this guy's dream of being a police officer, because most guys that I know that become police officers, they've dreamed about that their whole life.

-Um, and let me tell you something.
+And let me tell you something.

-Um now, knowing again, you only hear from a prosecutor what he wants you to hear.
+Now, knowing, again, you only hear from a prosecutor what he wants you to hear.

-Everybody's entitled to an defense.
+Everybody's entitled to a defense.

-Everybody, I guess with the exception of Roger Stone, because we had a jury for person in that case that actually was prejudiced against him and stated it all publicly before she was chosen to be on that jury.
+Everybody, I guess with the exception of Roger Stone, because we had a jury four person in that case that actually was prejudiced against him and stated it all publicly before she was chosen to be on that jury.

 We usually have a questionnaire process to weed such people out.